Indiana State University football player from Waukegan among 3 killed in weekend crash

 Those killed were identified as Christian Eubanks, 18, of Waukegan, Illinois; Jayden Musili, 19, of Fort Wayne, Indiana; and Caleb VanHooser, 19, of Liberty Township, Ohio, in the northern Cincinnati suburbs.

-Eubanks was a freshman linebacker who went to Warren Township High School, and VanHooser was a freshman defensive back who went to Lakota East.
+Eubanks was a freshman linebacker who went to Warren Township High School in Gurnee, Illinois, and VanHooser was a freshman defensive back who went to Lakota East.
 Musili was a sophomore who became an Indiana State student this year and wasn’t on the football team, the school said.

 Those injured were Omarian Dixon, 20, of Lafayette, Indiana, a redshirt freshman running back; and John Moore, 19, of Wheaton, Illinois, a redshirt freshman linebacker.